How to Play Golf Card Game

 Your score for the hole is the sum of all three columns.
 This score is added to your cumulative total across all 9 holes.

-Ending a Hole
+How Does a Hole End?

 A hole ends when one player has flipped all six of their cards face-up.
 When this happens: